fltk/fltk/README.OSX.txt

 Dec 29 2010 - Manolo: removed reference to AudioToolbox.framework that's no longer needed
 Feb 24 2011 - Manolo: architecture flags are not propagated to the fltk-config script.
 Apr 17 2012 - matt: added Xcode4 documentation
+Nov 13 2012 - Manolo: added "MAKE AN APPLICATION LAUNCHABLE BY DROPPING FILES ON ITS ICON"